 The actor, with a shaved head and unprecedented energy, plays a young man from the dregs of society, risking identification with a representative of a social group symbolizing post-soviet remains in customs and mentality.

 He also played leading roles in Rafael Lewandowski’s Kret / The Mole (2010) and Jerzy Hoffman’s 1920.
 Bitwa Warszawska / Battle of Warsaw 1920 (2011).

-In 2014 Szyc could be seen in Jan Jakub Kolski’s Serce, serduszko / The Heart and the Sweetheart.
-He played a priest from a small village in Podkarpacie who tried to reach his followers trough online videos.
+In 2014 Szyc could be seen in Jan Jakub Kolski’s Serce, Serduszko / The Heart and the Sweetheart.
+He played a priest from a small village in Podkarpacie who tried to reach his followers through online videos.
 Even though the part of the rapping, tattooed priest was a supporting role, it was more memorable than some of the leading characters in the film.

 In 2015, after a few slower years, Szyc’s career accelerated.
-The actor played in Persona non grata, a film directed by Cellin Gluck, which tells the story of a Japanese diplomat who saved 10 thousand Jews from the Holocaust, and also in Agnieszka Holland’s feminist-ecological thriller Pokot, based on Olga Tokarczuk’s novel Drive your Plow over the Bones of the Dead.
+The actor played in Persona non Grata, a film directed by Cellin Gluck, which tells the story of a Japanese diplomat who saved 10 thousand Jews from the Holocaust, and also in Agnieszka Holland’s feminist-ecological thriller Spoor, based on Olga Tokarczuk’s novel Drive your Plow over the Bones of the Dead.

 I Shall Never Return: Exclusive On-Set Footage from the Kantor Biopic from Culture.pl on Vimeo.